Blog

 Photo Booth: Photo booths are both fun for adults and children and the picture printouts help capture the fun times during the occasion.
 Fill your photo booth with props that help tell the story behind Purim.
 Find printable props for download and signage for your photo booth at Joyful Jewish.

 Kids Entertainment: For Purim party entertainment for kids, set up a game of Hit the Hamantaschen.
 Review the how-to instructions at Bible Belt Balabusta.
 Other fun set-ups may include a mask making station.
-Consider also hiring professional entertainers to take care of kids entertainment at your Purim party.
+Consider also hiring professional entertainers to take care of the kids entertainment at your Purim party.
 There will be no shortage of things to do.

 From good food, stunning costumes, skits to enjoy, a fun photo booth, and kids entertainment, your guests are sure to have a fun time at your Purim party!